 As the game goes on, Ushio pulls out ahead, but he finds himself struggling with controlling his arm as the amount of bills decreases.

-As Ushio’s about to take his turn, Yami reveals that shadow games unveil a person’s true character and sort of turns that into something physical IE Ushio’s inability to control his hand.
+As Ushio’s about to take his turn, Yami reveals that Shadow Games unveil a person’s true character and turns that into something physical IE Ushio’s inability to control his hand.
 In order to win the game and save his hand, he has to learn to control his greed.

 Ushio thinks there’s an easier solution to this problem that allows him to use all of his strength, save his hand and get all the money – simply stab Yami/Yugi to death.

 Yami is able to dodge out of the way.
-Since Ushio broke the rules, Yami punishes him with a penalty game: illusion of greed.
-He is now cursed for all eternity to having uncontrollable hallucinations about money falling all around him.
+Since Ushio broke the rules, Yami punishes him with a penalty game: Illusion of Greed.
+He is now cursed for all eternity with having uncontrollable hallucinations about money falling all around him.